 The elementary curriculum is taught in Swahili with English as one of the subject classes.
 Secondary education is taught solely in English.
 Most children do not finish primary school with enough English to be able to cope with secondary school.
 For this reason, Hope for the Future has been working on providing English language classes to the Inner City Program children so that many more of them can achieve success in secondary school.

-This year (2017), Hope for the Future Tanzania has sponsored 132 children for an elementary school education and 8 children for a secondary education.
-The present costs are $45 a year for the elementary school fees and $300 for the first year of secondary school and $100 for the remaining years.
+This year (2021), Hope for the Future Tanzania has sponsored 228 children for an elementary school education and 42 children for a secondary education.
+The present costs are $60 a year for the elementary school fees and $200 for secondary school.